rticommunity/rtiroutingservice-plugins/README.md

   - The location where RTI Connext DDS is installed will be referred to using variable `CONNEXTDDS_DIR`, while the target build architecture will be identified by `CONNEXTDDS_ARCH` (e.g. on a Linux 64-bit system `x64Linux3gcc5.4.0`).

-- An installation of OpenSSL
+- An installation of OpenSSL (optional)

   - This is only required if you want to enable security features implemented by different plugins.